 - 28. Systematically apply a resilience approach to strategy and programme formulation.
 The new WFP Country Strategic Plans are being rolled out in order to more directly align country-level strategic and programme planning to national and global zero hunger priorities.
 Country-level strategic plans promote greater coherence among WFP's Strategic Plan, a country office's strategic orientation and country operations.
+They will also help WFP to identify and foster the partnerships required to address vulnerability and build resilience.
 Importantly, the plans provide a long-term planning framework for programmes, an essential requirement of a resilience approach. - 29.
-Continue to develop analysis and planning tools that incorporate resilience-building approach.
-WFP's country-level planning and programme development must be based on sound situation, risk and gender analysis.
-In addition, WFP will continue to step up its country-level engagement through a variety of processes and tools that use consultative, multi-stakeholder approaches to analysis and planning.
+Continue to develop analysis and planning tools that incorporate a resilience-building approach.
+WFP's country-level planning and programme development must be based on sound situation and risk analyses that consider specific populations that may be marginalized such as women, ethnic groups, and people with disabilities.
+In this context, WFP will continue to step up its country-level engagement through a variety of processes and tools that use consultative, multi-stakeholder approaches to analysis and planning.
 There is particular need to enhance the capacity of WFP and its partners to build resilience for food security and nutrition amid conflict and displacement and less familiar contexts such as urban environments.

-Multi-dimensional analysis and planning: the three-pronged approach
+Multi-level analysis and planning: the three-pronged approach